 - A 2020 Local Transportation Capital Improvement Program (LOTCIP) grant application was approved by the Capitol Region Council of Governments (CRCOG) for a \$3 million grant to reconstruct Martin Road. - 2.
-In 2024, a \$985,200 grant was awarded to the Town by CT DOT under the State

-- Transportation Rural Improvement Program (TRIP) for rehabilitation of Jones Street. - 3.
-In 2019, the Town hired VHB to perform a pavement management study of town roads to determine the existing conditions of the roadway pavement and recommend options to address the conditions discovered. - 4. in 2019, a \$2.4 million roadway improvement bond was approved at referendum.
-Since then, these funds have been expended on a number of major town roads and school parking lots. - 5.
-A LOTCIP grant funded improvement for the Wall Street / Main Street intersection to add turning lanes, replace the existing traffic signals, and add a full set of pedestrian crossing buttons, is scheduled to commence construction in 2024.
+In 2024, a \$985,200 grant was awarded by the CT DOT under the State Transportation Rural Improvement Program (TRIP) for rehabilitation of Jones Street. - In 2019, the Town hired VHB to perform a pavement management study of town roads to determine the existing conditions of the roadway pavement and recommend options to address the conditions discovered. - 4.
+In 2019, a \$2.4 million roadway improvement bond was approved at referendum.
+Since then, these funds have been expended on several major town roads and school parking lots. - 5.
+A LOTCIP-grant-funded improvement project for the Wall Street / Main Street intersection will add turning lanes, replace the existing traffic signals, and add a full set of pedestrian crossing buttons, and is scheduled to commence construction in 2024.